 Are any of the fees considered tax deductible as a medical expense?

 Yes.
 A portion of your entrance fee and monthly fee is recognized as a pre-paid health care expense and is deductible as a medical expense.
-You should consult with your tax or financial advisor regarding this question.
+Please consult with your tax or financial advisor on this matter.

 Do you have someone to help me plan my move?

-Laurel Lake offers the complementary services of a move coordinator.
+Laurel Lake offers the complementary services of a Move Coordinator who will guide you through the moving process and help prepare your new home.
 Laurel Lake can also recommend home organization and moving specialists who can be engaged at an hourly rate to handle anything from small organization projects to entire moves, relieving you of stress.

 Does Laurel Lake allow pets?